DanialArab/Multimodal-RAG-Application/README.md

 RAG response:

-      In the VAE paper, parameters are updated using stochastic gradient methods, specifically the Adagrad algorithm with a global stepsize parameter chosen from {0.01, 0.02, 0.1} based on performance on the training set in the first few iterations.
+      The parameters are updated using stochastic gradient methods, specifically the Adagrad algorithm with a global stepsize parameter chosen from {0.01, 0.02, 0.1} based on performance on the training set in the first few iterations.
 The parameters, both variational and generative, are initialized by random sampling from N(0,0.01) and are jointly stochastically optimized using the MAP criterion.
 Minibatches of size M = 100 are used, with L = 1 samples per datapoint.

       To be more specific, the parameter updates are done as follows: